henihaddad/gcp-mcp/README.md

 ## Claude Desktop Integration

-To enable GCP management capabilities in Claude Desktop, add the following configuration to your Claude Desktop MCP configuration:
+To enable GCP management capabilities in Claude Desktop, simply add the following configuration to your Claude Desktop MCP configuration:

 ```json
 {